seemoo-lab/fastzip/fPAKE-benchmark/README.md

   *python3 benchmark.py*

 * The results should be saved based on the security level in the folder "results128" or "results244" (see "[fastzip-results/fpake/results](https://dx.doi.org/10.5281/zenodo.4911390)").

 * With the *statistics.py* (should be placed in the root of "fastzip-results/fpake/results") the results can be further evaluated:

   * Open the *statistics.py* script and set the following:

     * *default_folder = "results128"* or *default_folder = "results244"*.

-  * The statistics results will be printed to the console.
+  * The statistics results will be printed to the console by executing:

+    *python3 statistics.py*

 ## Authors